apache/camel-website/content/community/articles.md

 ### Camel Videos (Lang: English, French, Norwegian, Russian, Spannish)

 *    [Best Practices for Middleware and Integration Architecture Modernization with Apache Camel](https://www.youtube.com/watch?v=d1Hr78a7Lww) - A 30 minute video from March 2020 where Claus presents Camel 3 and focused on Camel K and Camel Quarkus.
-*    [Metamorphosis: When Kafka meets Camel](https://www.youtube.com/watch?v=hJUl7R2dN00) - A 40 minute video from DevConf.CZ in January 2020 where Otavio Piske and Jakub Scholz introduce Camel and Kafka and talk about how they compare.
+*    [Metamorphosis: When Kafka meets Camel](https://www.youtube.com/watch?v=hJUl7R2dN00) - A 40 minute video from DevConf.CZ in January 2020 where Otavio Piske and Jakub Scholz introduce Camel and Kafka Connector and talk about how they can work together.
 *    [Camel Riders in the Cloud](https://developers.redhat.com/video/youtube/zuEYtMvHN6g/) (English) - A 30 minute video from March 2018 where Claus presents using Camel with microservices and containers as cloud native applications, and the best practices around this.
 *   [Agile Integration with Apache Camel microservices in containers on Kubernetes](https://www.youtube.com/watch?v=9FN4DuBJy8M) (English) - A 45 minute video from fall 2017 where Claus presents at CodeEurope in Poland
 *  [Containerised Integration with Apache Camel](https://www.youtube.com/watch?v=Xkg_AGLV32A&feature=youtu.be) (English) - A 70 minute video from August 2017 where Claus Ibsen present how developers can get started with Kubernetes/OpenShift on a local cluster and build and run Camel microservices in the cluster.